 I've never cooked on a cedar plank before so this recipe caught my eye.
 Charring the cedar, and then cooking the salmon on the charred side, gave the salmon so much flavor.
 And the seasonings added, elevated the flavors even more.
 This is a wonderful recipe!
 The Test Kitchen

 1cedar grilling plank

 2-4 lbfilet of fresh salmon or steelhead - preferably with skin

-Soak cedar plank in water for at least 30 mins before placing on the BBQ.
+- Soak cedar plank in water for at least 30 mins before placing on the BBQ.

-wet the non-skin side of filet with the lemon juice
+- wet the non-skin side of filet with the lemon juice

-season non-skin side of filet with Montreal Steak seasoning, garlic powder and dill weed - Even coverage is more important than using the full amount of identified seasonings.
+- season non-skin side of filet with Montreal Steak seasoning, garlic powder and dill weed - Even coverage is more important than using the full amount of identified seasonings.
 I usually do this by sight rather than measurement - so seasoning amounts are approximate!

-Place the soaked cedar plank onto pre-heated BBQ grill and leave until the fire exposed side of the plank begins to smoke.
+- Place the soaked cedar plank onto pre-heated BBQ grill and leave until the fire exposed side of the plank begins to smoke.

-flip the plank over so the smoking/charred side is facing up and place the filet - skin side down - onto the plank, and close the lid of the grill.
+- flip the plank over so the smoking/charred side is facing up and place the filet - skin side down - onto the plank, and close the lid of the grill.

-Cooking time will vary between 10-20 mins depending on the heat level of your grill and the thickness of the filet.
+- Cooking time will vary between 10-20 mins depending on the heat level of your grill and the thickness of the filet.
 A great tip to manage this is to keep track of cooking time with a stopwatch or kitchen timer.
 Look for a bit of white residue to form on the surface of the filet - usually near the natural 'seams' in the meat.
 When you see this, the fish is cooked.
 Note the cooking time and adjust going forward to suit your preferred doneness.